The Copula Verb だ

 ではない vs でない vs じゃない vs じゃあない

-As for whether は is absolutely necessary in ではない to make a grammatically correct sentence, especially given that じゃない has less of a contrastive tone to it than ではない, the short answer is no.
+As for whether は is absolutely necessary in ではない to make a grammatically correct sentence, especially given that じゃない has less of a contrastive tone than ではない, the short answer is no.

-In fact, based on the understanding that は imposes a contrasting tone means that でない ought to be viewed as the most basic, negative form of the copula.
-Yet, in both the written language and the spoken language, でない is excessively rare when used as the predicative form (終止形), as it is deemed too stiff and direct.
-That is not to say a speaker will never purposely sound this way, but Japanese speakers tend to avoid such a speech style.
+In fact, based on the understanding that は imposes a contrasting tone, でない ought to be viewed as the most basic negative form of the copula.
+Yet, in both the written language and the spoken language, でない is excessively rare when used in the predicative form (終止形), as it is deemed too stiff and direct.
+That is not to say a speaker will never intentionally go for this effect, such a speech style is generally avoided.

-Contrary to this, though, でない becomes the default choice when used as the attributive form (連体形)5, with ではない becoming unnatural if a highly contrastive tone is not warranted.
+Contrary to this, でない becomes the default choice when used in the attributive form (連体形)6, with ではない becoming unnatural unless a highly contrastive tone is warranted.
 As for how one might reinsert the contrastive tone to じゃない, that would be done by rendering it as じゃあない, which you are more likely to hear spoken rather than see written down, but with a rather macho tone.

 That star is not like that.